-10 Best Things to Do in Vienna in Winter (+Dreamy Photos)
+10 Best Things to Do in Vienna in Winter (Christmas Markets and Beyond)

 Full disclosure: I have a hard time dealing with cold weather.
 I knew I wanted to visit Vienna in winter but wasn’t sure how to survive.
 I’m cold even at mild temperatures, and no matter how many layers I put on, my hands and feet are still freezing, making it unbearable.

-Best things to do in Vienna in winter
+Best Things to Do in Vienna in Winter (Christmas Markets and Beyond)

 Bookmark or pin for later via the bottom icon